Effective 1 February 2024

 - records of their contact with us, such as voice call recordings (although not all of a voice recording may be personal information) and other correspondence;

-- photographs (for example for insurance claims); or
+- photographs or video (for example for insurance claims); or

 - voice print and facial recognition biometrics and location information from a mobile device.